page title icon The Funded Trader Review: Rules, Pros, Cons, and Promos

 Can Americans join the Funded Trader?

 The Funded Trader is based in the US, so yes, Americans can join.
+They must use the DXTrade platform.

 What is the Funded Trader Challenge?